tabiya-tech/compass/backend/README.md

 Using the [service account credentials, authenticate with Google Cloud](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) is the way preferred when running in a CI/CD environment and the most convenient method for running pulumi locally.

-The best practice is to use [service account impersonation](#option-2-service-account-impersonation) when running the code locally, it can be more complex to opearate as it requires a more complex setup  and additionally the user is required to refresh the authentication token occasionally.
+The best practice is to use [service account impersonation](#option-2-service-account-impersonation) when running the code locally, it can be more complex to operate as it requires a more complex setup  and additionally the user is required to refresh the authentication token occasionally.

 Bellow you can find the steps to authenticate.

-#### Option 1: Authenticate via service account keys (preffered method)
+#### Option 1: Authenticate via service account keys (preferred method)

 You can use the service account key file to authenticate with Google Cloud and run the backend.
 This is the most convenient way to run the backend locally, but it is less secure than service account impersonation.
 It